 P2P downloads still represent a large portion of today's Internet traffic.
 More than 100 million users operate BitTorrent and generate more than 30% of the total Internet traffic [7].
-Recently, a significant research effort has been done to develop tools for automatic classification of Internet traffic by application [9, 8, 11].
+According to the Wikipedia article about BitTorrent [2], the traffic generated by BitTorrent is greater than the traffic generated by Netflix and Hulu combined.
+Recently, a significant research effort has been done to develop tools for automatic classification of Internet traffic by application [9], [8], [11].
 The purpose of the present work is to provide a framework for subclassification of P2P traffic generated by the BitTorrent protocol.
-Unlike previous works [9, 8, 11], we cannot rely on packet level characteristics and on the standard supervised machine learning methods.
-The application of the standard supervised machine learning methods in [9, 8, 11] is based on the availability of a large set of parameters (packet size, packet interarrival time, etc.).
-Since P2P transfers are based on the same BitTorrent protocol we cannot use this set of parameters to classify P2P content and users.
-Instead we can make use of the bipartite user-content graph.
+Unlike previous works [9], [8], [11], we cannot rely on packet level characteristics (packet size, packet interarrival time, etc).
+Instead we make use of the bipartite user-content graph.
 This is a graph formed by two sets of nodes: the set of users (peers) and the set of contents (downloaded files).
-From this basic bipartite graph we also construct the user graph, where two users are connected if they download the same content, and the content graph, where two files are connected if they are both downloaded by at least one same user.
+From this basic bipartite graph we also construct the user graph, where two users are connected if they download the same content, and the content graph, where two files are connected if they are both downloaded by at least one user.
+Using methodology developed in [7] we were able to use the snapshots of P2P downloads from the whole Internet.
+Even a snapshot corresponding to half an hour duration represent a huge among of data.
+Without some filtering technique, which will be explained in Section 3 we were even not able to operate with the user graph constructed from a single snapshot.
+The content graph is smaller and we were able to construct an aggregated content graph from several snapshots corresponding to the week-long observation.

 The general intuition is that the users with similar interests download similar contents.
 This intuition can be rigorously formalized with the help of graph based semi-supervised learning approach [13].

-The main idea of the graph based semi-supervised learning approach is to use the instance smoothness over the graph.
-Namely, if one data point has many neighbors from some class then it is very likely that this data point belongs to that class.
-In particular, we have chosen to work with PageRank based semi-supervised learning method [3, 4, 12].
-It has been demonstrated in [4] that this method has implementations with quasi-linear complexity and produces robust results with respect to the method's parameters.
-We would like to emphasize that the graph based semi-supervised learning methods allow one to perform high precision classification using only a very small amount of the labelled data.
+In particular, we have chosen to work with PageRank based semi-supervised learning method [3], [4], [12].
+It has been demonstrated in [4] that the PageRank based semi-supervised learning method has implementations with quasi-linear complexity and produces robust results with respect to the method's parameters.